egirault/googleplay-api/README.md

 * [Protocol Buffers](http://code.google.com/p/protobuf/)

 ## Requirements
-You must first edit `googleplay.py` in order to set your phone's `androidID`:
+You must edit `config.py` before using the provided scripts (`search.py`, `download.py`, `apishell.py`, etc.).
+First, you need to provide your phone's `androidID`:

-	self.androidId =  "xxxxxxxxxxxxxxxx" # change me
+    ANDROID_ID = "xxxxxxxxxxxxxxxx"   # edit me

 To get your `androidID`, use `*#*#8255#*#*` on your phone to start *Gtalk Monitor*.
 The hex string listed after `aid` is your `androidID`.

-You must edit `config.py` before using the provided scripts (`search.py`, `download.py`, `apishell.py`, etc.),  In order to authenticate to Google Play, you need to provide either your Google login and password, or a valid subAuthToken.
+In order to authenticate to Google Play, you also need to provide either your Google login and password, or a valid subAuthToken.

 ## Usage